prakharDvedi/MediBuddy/README.md

 The calculations are performed deterministically in code.
 AI is used to understand documents and explain results.

+## Engineering decisions

+MedBud uses different approaches depending on the type of problem rather than using AI for every step.

+### Structured references instead of AI-generated prices

+Medicine and procedure prices are treated as structured data.

+NPPA, PMBI / Jan Aushadhi, and CGHS reference data is parsed, normalized, validated, and stored in Postgres.
+Audits query these records directly instead of asking an LLM to estimate what something should cost.

+Reference imports are versioned so older observations are retained when official rates change.

+### Deterministic matching and calculations

+AI is used for document understanding, but it does not make the final pricing or insurance decision.

+Medicine identity, units, reference matching, duplicate checks, price differences, deductibles, co-pay, and insurance calculations are handled in code.

+Exact structured matches are preferred.
+Fuzzy matching can surface possible candidates, but uncertain matches require review rather than automatically producing a comparison.

+### Policy retrieval

+Insurance policies can be large, so MedBud does not send the complete document to the model for every question.

+Policies are split into page and section-aware chunks and stored for retrieval.
+PostgreSQL full-text search selects relevant chunks for a question, and only that context is provided to the model.

+This keeps policy answers smaller, grounded in the uploaded document, and able to cite the relevant pages.

+### Large document processing

+Large documents are processed in bounded chunks rather than as one model request.

+Chunk results are merged into a structured policy summary while preserving page and section information.
+Conflicting information is not silently resolved when the system cannot determine which value applies.

+### Evidence lineage

+Important findings retain the path used to produce them:

+document → page → extracted item → normalized entity → reference observation → rule/calculation → finding

+This allows the UI to explain why something was flagged instead of presenting an unsupported AI conclusion.

+### Reference ingestion

+Official reference data follows a small ingestion pipeline:

+source document → parsing → normalization → validation → versioned snapshot → Postgres

+Accepted snapshots are used by the audit engine while older snapshots remain available for history and reproducibility.

 ## Stack

 - Next.js 16